 More information about what ARC provides vs. what the artist needs to provide is available on the specific residency pages.

-- Short Term ARC Residency - No applicaiton fee; Residency fees apply, generally $100/wk
+S.T.A.R. - No applicaiton fee; Residency fees apply

-- En Root Mini Mural Residency - No fees whatsoever
+En Root Mini Mural Residency - No longer active

 Are there project restrictions?

-Generally, No: While the Featured and Mini Mural residencies have some specific requirements, we created ARC with the purpose of supporting artists: a place to work, experiment, & sabbatical; gain new inspiration in our community; refresh and revitalize the studio practice.
+Generally, No: While the Featured residency has some specific requirements, we created ARC with the purpose of supporting artists: a place to work, experiment, & sabbatical; gain new inspiration in our community; refresh and revitalize the studio practice.

 when will i be notified?

 Applicants are generally notified within two weeks after the deadline.
 We will respond to everyone who applies.